nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_arcCommander_expert.md

 todo:
 ---

+> :warning: Before using this guide, please follow the Setup instructions in the [ARC Commander maual](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommanderManual/index.html)

 ## Checkpoint

 :white_check_mark: You know how to use a command line or terminal
 :white_check_mark: You have created an ARC before
-:white_check_mark: The latest version of the [ARC Commander](https://github.com/nfdi4plants/arcCommander/releases) as well as [git](https://git-scm.com/downloads) and [git LFS](https://git-lfs.github.com/) are installed on your computer
+:white_check_mark: The latest version of the [ARC Commander](https://github.com/nfdi4plants/arcCommander/releases) is installed on your computer
 :white_check_mark: You have a [DataPLANT](https://register.nfdi4plants.org) account
-:white_check_mark: Your computer is linked to the [DataHUB](https://git.nfdi4plants.org) via an ssh key or a personal access token
+:white_check_mark: Your computer is linked to the [DataHUB](https://git.nfdi4plants.org) via personal access token

 > :rocket: Voila!
 You are ready to follow these few steps to create a minimal ARC sharable via DataPLANT's DataHUB.